jafingerhut/jafingerhut.github.com/notes/macos-utm-notes.md

 ## Enabling shared folder between host macOS and UTM guest host

+The instructions in this section have been confirmed working on macOS host system with these guest OS's:

++ Ubuntu 20.04, 22.04
++ Fedora 38

 Instructions with steps for other scenarios besides the one described below can be found here: